sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 * Number of errors
 * Error messages for each errored row

-If there are any errors, there will be a link to download a CSV with the errored rows so that you can fix and re-upload.
+If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and re-upload those contacts.
 If you’re watching in the UI, every time you refresh the page your contact # should change as we’re processing your contacts.

 {% info %}
-The download link to your CSV with errored rows will be available for 24 hours.
+The download link to your CSV of errored rows will be available for 24 hours.
 {% endinfo %}

 ![]({{root_url}}/images/contacts_3.png "Upload Contact Status Email")